COSD-PANDA/datasd_council_report_2017/glossary.md

 # System of Record
 The software system that is the authoritative data source for a given data element or piece of information.

+# Portal
+A web application providing access, information and sometimes visualization of data.

+# GIS
+A geographic information system (GIS) is a system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.